Hello fellow bloggers and readers,

 - You may remember my post about Racial Asian Slurs.

 - If we have managed to talk about this, you may remember me mentioning my opinion on race and how I don’t believe it exist.

 - Thank You for staying with me.

 As a black male, there are a lot of things that could easily upset me when it comes to “racism” or in my own words “Ethnicism”.
-(Not a real word).
+(Noun.
+An emphasis upon ethnic identity.)